emmekappaa/Asm_F1Telemetry/README.md

 In this example, the ID of Charles Leclerc is 1 (see table).
 The system should filter the lines and consider only those where the ID matches Charles Leclerc's ID.

+# How to:

+1. Clone the repository
+2. Type make
+3. Go to bin/
+4. ./telemetry input.txt output.txt